Email is not dead. Not by a long shot for B2B companies.

 2. Focus On Lead Nurturing

-B2B sales often involve higher transaction values, as well as more complex selling and approval processes, which translate into longer buying cycles.
+B2B sales and marketing often involve higher transaction values, as well as more complex selling and approval processes, which translate into longer buying cycles.

 Don't expect your subscribers to pull out their credit cards the moment they receive your first email.
 Your email campaigns should focus on nurturing leads, building trust and cultivating relationships that will eventually lead to conversion.

 Nurture leads by providing relevant and valuable content in your email campaigns.
 You can share your blog posts, offer webinars or create an educational or onboarding series to deepen your relationship with your readers.